Why come from treatment

 During your session

-Once you start your KMI sessions, here are some suggestions for making the most of the experience.
+Once you start your ATSI sessions, here are some suggestions for making the most of the experience.

 It is recommended that you keep a journal during the process – you may be surprised at the changes as evidenced by your sensations, dreams, attitudes, or experiences.
 Start by standing in front of a mirror, and writing down everything that you can see, think of, or feel about your body.
 Be as honest as you can, noting areas you like, ones you do not, the areas that give you pleasure, and any chronic aches or pains.
 Think back to the things that have affected your body shape and body image – accidents and surgeries, incidents and imitations, your parents and your heroes.
 Try to make an entry just after and just before each of the sessions in the series, as well as any other time you are so moved.